vsrg-lab/urc-spec/SPEC.md

 ---

-### @Judgment
+### @Judgment (Optional)

 **Description:**
-Defines timing windows and scoring rates for the chart.
+Timing windows and scoring rates.
+Include only when judgment system is well-defined and certain.

+**When to include:**
+- Source game has standardized judgment
+- Timing windows are documented
+- Scoring rates are known

+**When to omit:**
+- Judgment system unknown or varies
+- Source is non-public game
+- Multiple possible interpretations exist

 **Format:**
 ```